Yellow tang: Conservation status

 Conservation status is labelled as least concern, but there are many ways yellow tang are being protected.
 The most prominent is that yellow tangs are being bred in captivity for aquarium use now more than they were, so collecting yellow tang from the ocean has decreased sharply.
 This allows wild yellow tang to be able to thrive without too many being taken, so the species is more likely to survive.

 In 2010, one study found that fish larvae can drift on ocean currents and reseed fish stocks at a distant location.
 This finding demonstrated that fish populations can be connected to distant locations through the process of larval drift.
 They investigated the yellow tang, because larva of this species stay in the general area of the reef in which they first settle.
 The tropical yellow tang is heavily fished by the aquarium trade.
 By the late 1990s, their stocks were collapsing.
 Nine MPAs were established off the coast of Hawaii to protect them.
 Larval drift has helped them establish themselves in different locations, and the fishery is recovering.
 "We've clearly shown that fish larvae that were spawned inside marine reserves can drift with currents and replenish fished areas long distances away," said coauthor Mark Hixon.

 In the aquarium

 The yellow tang is very commonly kept as a saltwater aquarium fish.
 In 2015, researchers successfully bred them in captivity.
 Captive-bred yellow tangs are now routinely available for purchase at fish stores and online vendors.
 They can grow up to 8 in in the wild, but are introduced to aquariums in the 2 to 4 in range.
 Some specimens as large as 6 in are occasionally available.
 Life expectancy in the wild can exceed 30 years.

-Prior to January 2021 the Yellow Tangs were commonly selling for around $65 to $70 in the USA.
+Prior to January 2021, yellow tangs were commonly selling for around $65 to $70 in the US.
 However, after a collection ban in Hawaii, the prices have more than quadrupled to over $400.